xabbu42/Master/arbeit.md

 Justification Logics, where justification terms take over the role of the proof terms in $LP$.
 So in any justification logic $t{:}A$ is read as $t$ is a justification of $A$, leaving open what exactly a justification entails.
-Consequently, Artemov describes justification logic counterparts to the different modal systems used in epistemic logic (K, T, K4, S4, K45, KD45, S5, etc.).
+Consequently, in @artemov2008, Artemov describes justification logic counterparts to the different modal systems used in epistemic logic (K, T, K4, S4, K45, KD45, S5, etc.).

 In all justification logics, the base for justification terms consists of justification constants justifying axioms and justification